StaiLee/Argos/README.md

 1.  **The Feeder:** Pushes targets into a buffered channel.
 2.  **The Worker Pool:** Spawns 500-2000 micro-threads (Goroutines) to handle network I/O efficiently.
+3.  **The Identity Module (Deep Scan):** Performs active probes (Banner Grabbing, HEAD requests) to identify service versions.
-3.  **The Oracle:** Analyzes responses (Banner Grabbing, HTTP Headers) to compute a Risk Score.
+4.  **The Oracle:** Analyzes responses to compute a Risk Score.
-4.  **The UI Engine (Bubble Tea):** Renders the TUI at 60fps, handling keyboard events and window resizing without blocking the scan logic.
+5.  **The UI Engine (Bubble Tea):** Renders the TUI at 60fps, handling keyboard events and window resizing without blocking the scan logic.

 ```mermaid
 graph TD;